Utkal Sammilani

-Utkala Sammilani (ଉତ୍କଳ ସମ୍ମିଳନୀ) The Utkal Sabha Sammilani was a welfare organization formed on August 16, 1882, in Cuttack, Odisha primarily meant for the unification of Odia (Oriya)-speaking tracts and promotion of elected local self- Government.
+Utkala Sammilani (ଉତ୍କଳ ସମ୍ମିଳନୀ) The Utkala Sabha Sammilani was a welfare organization formed on August 16, 1882, in Cuttack, Odisha primarily meant for the unification of Odia (Oriya)-speaking tracts and promotion of elected local self- Government.
 It is an Indian social and cultural organization.
 It was founded in Cuttack, Odisha by Madhusudan Das and continues in present times.